NewTec-GmbH/gitWorkInstructions/doc/versioning/submod_versioning.md

 ### Introduction

-This configuration method is based on the GIT Submodule functionality for the recursive composition of GIT repositories.
+This configuration method is based on the Git Submodule functionality for the recursive composition of Git repositories.
 This functionality is applied 1:1 to the composition of components via references.
 There is no separate tooling required.
-Any GIT tutorial can be used to get a basic understanding of the GIT submodules (Example:
+Any Git tutorial can be used to get a basic understanding of the Git submodules (Example:
 [https://git-scm.com/book/en/v2/Git-Tools-Submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules)).
-A disadvantage of GIT submodules is the need to deal with additional GIT commands or options for standard operations such as "clone" and "checkout" of branches (e.g. "git checkout development **--recurse-submodules** ").
-But this is defined by GIT and not caused by this methodology.
+A disadvantage of Git submodules is the need to deal with additional Git commands or options for standard operations such as "clone" and "checkout" of branches (e.g. "git checkout development **--recurse-submodules** ").
+But this is defined by Git and not caused by this methodology.

 ### Complexity of Submodule Versioning

-GIT manages submodules in two distinct places within a repository:
+Git manages submodules in two distinct places within a repository:

 * Via the .gitmodules file in the root directory of a repository
 * Within the repository index under .git/modules and in .git/config.